 …a house of refuge and healing, offering community support and pastoral care.

-…a house of conscience, fighting for the full equality of LGBTQ people locally, nationally and internationally.
+…a house of conscience-raising, fighting for the full equality of LGBTQ people locally, nationally and internationally.

 …committed to Israel and engaged in supporting efforts to secure peace, justice and equality for all.

-For an in-depth understanding, we offer our 40th anniversary book, "Changing Lives, Making History: CBST - The First Forty Years" written by Rabbi Ayelet S. Cohen with Foreword by Rabbi Sharon Kleinbaum.
-“Changing Lives, Making History,” is a 320-page lavishly illustrated full color hard cover volume.
+For an in-depth understanding, we offer our 40th anniversary book, "Changing Lives, Making History: CBST - The First Forty Years" written by Rabbi Ayelet S. Cohen with a Foreword by Rabbi Sharon Kleinbaum.
+“Changing Lives, Making History” is a 320-page, lavishly-illustrated, full-color, hard-cover volume.